JADES: Low Surface Brightness Galaxies at 0.4 < z < 0.8 in GOODS-S: Abstract

 \section{Abstract}

 Low surface brightness galaxies (LSBs) are an important class of galaxies that allow us to broaden our understanding of galaxy formation and test various cosmological models.
 We present a survey of low surface brightness galaxies at $0.4 < z_{\rm phot} < 0.8$ in the GOODS-S field using JADES data.
 We model LSB surface brightness profiles, identifying those with $\bar{\mu}_{\rm eff} > 24$ mag arcsec$^{-2}$ in the F200W JWST/NIRCam filter.
 We study the spatial distribution, number density, S\'{e}rsic profile parameters, and rest-frame colours of these LSBs.
 We compare the photometrically-derived star formation histories, mass-weighted ages, and dust attenuations of these galaxies with a high surface brightness (HSB) sample at similar redshift and a lower redshift ($z_{\rm phot} < 0.4$) LSB sample, all of which have stellar masses $\lesssim 10^8 M_{\odot}$.
-We find that both the high and the low redshift LSB samples have low star formation (SFR$_{100} \lesssim 0.01 \: M_{\odot} \: \textup{yr}^{-1}$) compared with the HSB sample (SFR$_{100} \gtrsim 0.01 \: M_{\odot} \: \textup{yr}^{-1}$).
-The star formation histories show that the LSBs and HSBs possibly come from the same progenitors at $z \gtrsim 2$, though the histories are not well constrained for the LSB samples.
+We find that all samples have low star formation (SFR$_{100} \lesssim 0.01 \: M_{\odot} \: \textup{yr}^{-1}$).
+The higher redshift LSBs and HSBs have similar star formation histories which show that the LSBs and HSBs possibly come from the same progenitors at $z \gtrsim 2$, though the histories are not well constrained for the LSB samples.
 The LSBs appear to have minimal dust, with most of our LSB samples showing $A_V < 1$ mag.
 JWST has pushed our understanding of LSBs beyond the local Universe.